 Specialist Processes for Colour

-I addition to solid colour a range of other finishes can be produced.
+In addition to solid colour a range of other finishes can be produced.
 Different coloured materials can be put into the tool and by careful initial rotation random colour effects can be produced which are suited to products like kayaks, canoes etc. In-mould paints can be used to create other interesting effects for similar applications.
 Another option is a speckled finish, where 2 or more colours are pre-mixed before being put into the tool.

-Painting Polyethylene Parts – Traditionally there has been no reliable way of painting polyethylene parts. tecni-form has been involved in the development of a system that solves this problem.
+Painting Polyethylene Parts – Traditionally there has been no reliable way of painting polyethylene parts.
+Tecni-Form has been involved in the development of a system that solves this problem.

 Metal Finish – Paint is now available which makes plastic look extraordinarily like metal.
-By spraying with a coating containing a high percentage of metallic particles, tecni-form can create a surface that looks and even feels like metal.
+By spraying with a coating containing a high percentage of metallic particles, Tecni-Form can create a surface that looks and even feels like metal.
 A lower cost metallic finish can be created at the moulding stage by using a metallic pigment blended with the powdered polymer.

-A huge range of textures can be applied such as stone, leather-grained or regular dimpled patterns
+A huge range of textures can be applied such as stone, leather-grained or regular dimpled patterns.

 Textures on rotational mouldings